pdaicode/awesome-3dgs/README.md

 3D Gaussian Splatting (3DGS) opens a new window for using neural rendering for real applications.
 This is a curated list of papers and open source resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.

+**If you have any additions or suggestions, feel free to contribute.
+Everything is welcome.**

 [Related Papers](./PointCloud.md)
 ## Most Recent Update Log:
 [Complete List](./UpdateLog.md)
+- 27 Oct: Luma AI releases ["Luma UE Plugin 0.4"](https://twitter.com/LumaLabsAI/status/1717979512313364626): now with splats!
+Crop, cull, relight, supporting UE 5.3!
 - 24 Oct: Added related papers